 Take a look at our article Open a Company in Cyprus – How to Stay Out of Trouble, where we discuss these issues in detail.

 How to conduct voting in an annual general meeting in Cyprus?

 Voting is a crucial contribution to the good governance of your company and determines its future direction.

 We’ve summarized some basic terms you ought to know about the voting procedure, particularly the methods of voting, types of voting resolution, and proxy appointment.

 Any issues put to the vote in the meeting can be decided on a show of hands unless a poll is demanded.

-On a show of hands, every shareholder present in person is entitled to one vote.
+Every shareholder present in person is entitled to one vote on a show of hands.
 Whereas on a poll, every shareholder is entitled to one vote for each share he/she holds.